-Both the X-T20 and the RX10 IV are recent models that are part of the current product line-up of Sony.
+The RX10 IV is a recent model that features in the current product line-up of Sony.
 In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Sony RX10 IV Manual.

 So how do things add up?
 Is the Fujifilm X-T20 better than the Sony RX10 IV or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.